nosarthur/nosarthur.github.io/_posts/2018-02-10-quantum-computing.md

 [Google quantum playground](http://www.quantumplayground.net/#/home),
 [NTT QNN cloud](https://qnncloud.com/), etc.
-IBM even allows public access to their real devices since 2016 (it was a 5-qubit device back then and it may be a 16-qubit device now): a real quantum computer is thus only a few keyboard strokes from you.
+IBM even allows public access to their real devices since 2016 (it was a 5-qubit device back then and it may be a 16-qubit device now): a real quantum computer is thus only a few keyboard strokes away.

-## more on quantum chemistry simulations
+## quantum chemistry simulations

 Recently there is [news that drug discovery companies start to invest in quantum computer](https://edgylabs.com/11-companies-set-for-a-quantum-computing-leap) as well, for example